Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 While 5G is supposed to deliver insane speeds, in these early stages of 5G, that is not the case for all.
 There are some 5G frequencies that share 4G spectrum, specifically low and mid 5G bands.
 This can impact capacity and slow down your data.

 What’s more, 4G and 5G use different cell sites.
-It’s possible your 5G phone may be holding on by a thread to a weak 5G signal from a distant 5G small cell even though a more reliable 4G signal is present.
+Your 5G phone may be holding on by a thread to a weak 5G signal from a distant 5G small cell even though a more reliable 4G signal is present.

 It’s worth temporarily switching between 4G and 5G networks to see which yields a better connection.